There have been some changes to terminology since I first wrote this:

 - Authenticated users (contacts that have logged in to the portal)

 - Administrators (enables front-end editor and ability to refresh the cache and rebuild search index)

 There’s nothing you need to do to manually assign someone the anonymous users or authenticated user web roles, they’re given automatically based on whether the user (Contact!) is logged into the portal.
 However, you need to decide who you wish to give administrator access to.

-For customer self-service, the most commonly used web role for entity permissions tends to be Authenticated Users, meaning that only logged in portal users receive this permission.
+For customer self-service, the most commonly used web role for table permissions tends to be Authenticated Users, meaning that only logged in portal users receive this permission.

-If, for example, your portal has an enquiry form allowing the public to submit leads without the pre-requisites of registering for and logging into the portal, you would add the Anonymous Users web role to the entity permissions for the Lead entity.
+If, for example, your portal has an enquiry form allowing the public to submit leads without the pre-requisites of registering for and logging into the portal, you would add the Anonymous Users web role to the table permissions for the Lead table.

 Here are some more examples of where it might make sense to create additional / custom web roles for your portal project.
 Think of how the required level of access and level of visibility within the same web app would differ between the following personas: